yieldmos/ac-outpost/README.md

 ## Outpost Architecture

-* Outpost contracts do not and should not hold user funds.
+- Outpost contracts do not and should not hold user funds.
-* `CompPrefs` refers to the users' selected settings for how they would like the outpost to automate their funds
+- `CompPrefs` refers to the users' selected settings for how they would like the outpost to automate their funds
-  * There is a dedicated `comp_prefs` contract meant for local chain storage of user comp prefs
+  - There is a dedicated `comp_prefs` contract meant for local chain storage of user comp prefs
-* `Destination Projects`/`DestProjects` refer to the various targets that a user can select from when coming up with their comp prefs.
+- `Destination Projects`/`DestProjects` refer to the various targets that a user can select from when coming up with their comp prefs.
-* Each outpost contract is built for a specific chain and is deployed only there.
+- Each outpost contract is built for a specific chain and is deployed only there.
-  * It is only distinct from it's sibling contracts to avoid grant collisions in the Authz module.
+  - It is only distinct from it's sibling contracts to avoid grant collisions in the Authz module.
-    * For example osmostake and osmodca are seperate so that they each have their own address and thus hold their own unique grants from users and the grants given to one never clash with the other.
+    - For example osmostake and osmodca are seperate so that they each have their own address and thus hold their own unique grants from users and the grants given to one never clash with the other.
-* Each chain that we're deploying outposts to should have it's own chain-destinations package where code can be reused between the different outpost contracts
+- Each chain that we're deploying outposts to should have it's own chain-destinations package where code can be reused between the different outpost contracts
-* A key part of the way the system can function is that the contracts contain queries called `GrantSpec` and `RevokeSpec`
+- A key part of the way the system can function is that the contracts contain queries called `GrantSpec` and `RevokeSpec`
-  * These queries allow the outposts to dynamically specify the Authz grants/revokes required of the user.
+  - These queries allow the outposts to dynamically specify the Authz grants/revokes required of the user.
-  * See [cw-grant-spec](https://github.com/kakucodes/authzpp/tree/main/packages/grant-spec) for more information on how grants are meant to be declared.
+  - See [cw-grant-spec](https://github.com/kakucodes/authzpp/tree/main/packages/grant-spec) for more information on how grants are meant to be declared.
+- Care has been taken to made the destination projects modular and easily extendable when new projects/targets become available

 ## Protocol Usage